eslint/markdown/README.md

 This permits configuring ESLint via configuration comments while keeping the configuration comments themselves hidden when the markdown is rendered.
 Comment bodies are passed through unmodified, so the plugin supports any [configuration comments](http://eslint.org/docs/user-guide/configuring) supported by ESLint itself.

-This example enables the `browser` environment, disables the `no-alert` rule, and configures the `quotes` rule to prefer single quotes:
+This example enables the `alert` global variable, disables the `no-alert` rule, and configures the `quotes` rule to prefer single quotes:

 ````markdown
 <!-- global alert -->